-In order to support policymakers and practitioners engaged in security governance and human security efforts in conflict and postconflict nations, Syracuse University Institute for Security Policy and Law is examining the status of Rule of Law initiatives and asking how and why certain approaches succeed and whether best practices can be identified and communicated.
+In order to support policymakers and practitioners engaged in security governance and human security efforts in conflict and postconflict nations, SPL is examining the status of Rule of Law initiatives and asking how and why certain approaches succeed and whether best practices can be identified and communicated.

 The assertion that the use of force is only a temporary solution in matters of governance is now commonplace after the post-Sept.
 11, 2001 wars.
 Broadly speaking, civilized governance is characterized and best imposed not through force, but through institutional mechanisms, the most important of which is adherence to the Rule of Law.
 Yet, Rule of Law implementation operations in postconflict nations have experienced both successes and set-backs in recent years.

 1. Review and Analyze Rule of Law Efforts in Postconflict Environments2.
 Synthesize the Work of Law and Security Scholars That of Practitioners 3.
 Examine Results from US Military and Legal Operations in Iraq and Afghanistan 4.
 Analyze Multifaceted Legal Challenges in Conflict and Post-Conflict Environments